-This SMP applies to every individual, firm, partnership, association, organization, corporation, local or state governmental agency, public or municipal corporation, or other nonfederal entity which develops, owns, leases or administers lands, wetlands or waters that fall under the jurisdiction of the SMA, except nothing in this SMP shall affect any right(s) established by treaty to which the United States is a party.
-Applicability of this SMP to federal lands and agencies will be consistent with WAC 173-27-060 as it currently exists or is amended.
+1. This SMP applies to every individual, firm, partnership, association, organization, corporation, local or state governmental agency, public or municipal corporation, or other nonfederal entity which develops, owns, leases or administers lands, wetlands or waters that

-3 Throughout this SMP "Community Development Director" means the Community Development Director of the City of Long Beach, Washington or his/her designee.
+2 Throughout this SMP "Community Development Director" means the Community Development Director of the City of Long Beach, Washington or his/her designee.